Skip to main content

 Clerkship

-The Neurology Department offers third-year medical students a two-week traditional clerkship in neurology at the campus sites of Bismarck, Fargo and Grand Forks utilizing clinical faculty members.
+The Neurology Department offers third-year medical students a four-week traditional clerkship in neurology at the campus sites of Bismarck, Fargo and Grand Forks utilizing clinical faculty members.

 1. Learn to perform a complete neurologic examination.